art1415926535/graphene-sqlalchemy-filter/README.md

            'is_active': [...],  # shortcut!
        }
 ```
+Metaclass must contain the sqlalchemy model and fields.

 Automatically generated filters must be specified by `fields` variable.
 Key - field name of sqlalchemy model, value - list of expressions (or shortcut).